Ernesto Aparicio (baseball): Death and legacy

-Aparicio managed the Sabios de Vargas team and founded a youth baseball academy in which he trained dozens of teenage boys including his nephew Luis Jr. and future major league manager Ozzie Guillén.

-In 2005, he was inducted into the Venezuelan Baseball Hall of Fame and Museum as part of their 2nd class.
+Aparicio founded a youth baseball academy in which he trained dozens of teenage boys, including his nephew Luis Aparicio Montiel and future major league manager Ozzie Guillén.
+In 2005, he was inducted into the Venezuelan Baseball Hall of Fame and Museum as part of their second class, along with his brother Luis Aparicio Ortega.

 Aparicio died in 2006 in the city of Los Teques, Miranda, nine days short of his 96th birthday.